Tube Alloys: Information sharing ceases

 The American effort increased rapidly and soon outstripped the British as the American authorities were reluctant to share details with their British counterparts.
 However, separate research continued in each country with some exchange of information.
 Several of the key British scientists visited the United States early in 1942 and were given full access to all of the information available.
 They were astounded at the momentum the American atomic bomb project had then assumed.
 The British and American exchange of information and efforts continued but the nations did not combine their efforts, leading their programmes separately.
-Furthermore, in 1941 the British Government rebuffed and vetoed attempts and proposals by Bush and Conant to strengthen cooperation between Great Britain and America.
+Furthermore, in 1941 the British Government rebuffed and vetoed attempts and proposals by Bush and Conant to strengthen cooperation between the United Kingdom and America.

 In June 1942, the United States Army Corps of Engineers took over the Manhattan Project from OSRD, and Groves became the project's director.
 He tightened security, which dried up the flow of information to Britain.
 American officials were particularly concerned that Akers and other people from ICI involved in the Tube Alloys project were trying to exploit American nuclear scientific knowledge to create a profitable post-war industry.
 In October 1942, Bush and Conant convinced Roosevelt the United States should independently develop the atomic bomb project, despite an agreement of unrestricted scientific interchange between the US and Britain.

 This disastrously affected British efforts as they lacked manpower, facilities, equipment and materials.
 Tube Alloys, therefore, fell behind in the race with the Manhattan Project.
 On 30 July 1942, Anderson advised Churchill: "We must face the fact that... [our] pioneering work... is a dwindling asset and that, unless we capitalise it quickly, we shall be outstripped.
 We now have a real contribution to make to a 'merger'.
 Soon we shall have little or none."
 By the time Britain realised it, the position had worsened; Bush decided outside help for the Manhattan Project was no longer needed.
 The Military Policy Committee (MPC) supported Bush's arguments and restricted access to the classified information which Britain could utilise to develop its atomic weapons programme, even if it slowed down the American efforts.

 The Americans stopped sharing any information on heavy water production, the method of electromagnetic separation, the physical or chemical properties of plutonium, the details of bomb design, or the facts about fast neutron reactions.
 This was a major disappointment that hindered the British and the Canadians, who were collaborating on heavy water production and several other aspects of the research programme.
 By 1943 Britain had stopped sending its scientists to the United States, which slowed down the pace of work there, which had relied on efforts led by British scientists.
 In March 1943 Conant approached the Military Policy Committee, which decided that Britain's help would benefit some areas of the project.
 Chadwick, William Penney, Peierls, Oliphant and other British scientists were important enough that the bomb design team at the Los Alamos Laboratory needed them, despite the risk of revealing weapon design secrets.